<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </figure>

-<p>This is the effect I also observe when doing Design Thinking workshops with grown-ups:</p>
+<p class="wp-block-paragraph">It&#8217;s the same effect I see in Design Thinking workshops with adults:</p>

 <ul class="wp-block-list">